pramodsinghlodhi/NowFiber24/README.md

     ```

 3.  **Set up environment variables:**
     Create a new file named `.env` in the root of your project and add your API keys.
 This file is for secret keys and should not be committed to version control.
+Next.js will automatically load this file.
     ```env
     # .env